Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Walking Through the Town of Arco on day eighteen on the Central Route of the Portuguese CaminoWalking Through the Town of Arco

-Follow the M522 for about 2/3 kilometer, and enter the next town of Revolta.
+Follow the M522 for about 2/3 kilometer, passing the town chapel and enter the next town of Revolta.

 A few steps onward and up a hill in Revolta there is a little chapel, shown in the next photo, which is open for pilgrims.
 This is where the Camino leaves the M522 for a side road to the left.
 There is a café across the street from the chapel, not pictured, called the Café Nunes.